imhicihu/Augmented_Reality_Cemetery_experimental/To_Do.md

 * ~~Create `Marker.png` graphic (to eventually place the augmented reality object)~~
 * ~~Add `Marker.png` in `Downloads` section~~
 * ~~Add metadata to the `ARMaker.pdf` file~~
+* add graphics / screen capture from the ipad